skade/yakshav.es/_sources/the-patron-saint-of-yakshaves.md

 Yak shave 4: Design a font

 Fonts need to be authored.
 Usually, they are described in some vector description, often Bézier curves.
 This is fairly standard and not an innovation of Knuth. _But_, he wrote a description language for that, along with an interpreter to turn this descriptions into proper font files.
 This is [METAFONT](https://en.wikipedia.org/wiki/Metafont).
-It's not strictly part of TeX, it's just that the Yak that happened to stand close.
+It's not strictly part of TeX, it's just that the Yak happened to stand close.

 Yak shave 5: Write an authoring tool for fonts